-To establish a cross-forest trust with an Active Directory (AD) domain while FIPS mode is enabled, you must authenticate with an AD administrative account.
+To establish a cross-forest trust with an Active Directory (AD) domain while FIPS mode is enabled, you must meet the following requirements:

+- IdM servers are on RHEL 8.4.0 or later. - You must authenticate with an AD administrative account when setting up a trust.
 You cannot establish a trust using a shared secret while FIPS mode is enabled.